goerz/cookiecutter-pypackage/README.md

 * `open_source_license`: The license under which the code will be available (choice of MIT, GPL, or Public Domain)
 * `environment_manager`: The system for managing virtual environments.
 Currently, only `conda` is supported.
 * `conda_packages`: If using `conda` as an environment manager, which packages to install from the conda repository (i.e., not through pip).
 If you package extensively uses the Python scientific stack, and virtual environments are managed through conda, you might consider using the anaconda meta package, and set `anaconda pytest-cov pytest-xdist coverage sphinx_rtd_theme flake8`.
+* `use_black`: Whether the [black code formatter](https://github.com/ambv/black) should be used to enforce code styles.
+This enables `make black`, `make black-check`, and automatic checking of the code style on Travis.
+* `linelength`: The allowed line length of code lines.
+PEP 8 requires 79 characters.
+This is not a hard limit; code may extend beyond the `linelength` if this increases readability.
+* `allow_single_quote_strings`: Whether strings are allowed to be enclosed in single quotes, cf. `-S` option of `black`.
 * `on_pypi`: Whether the package will be uploaded to the Python Package Index
 * `travisci`: Whether Travis will be used as a Continuous Integration testing service
 * `appveyor`: Whether AppVeyor will be used as a Continuous Integration testing service for Windows